TiCaLiBrO/Trillidium/README.md

 This will still cause an error if nothing is there to catch the returned value of the if If you're using an "if" as an assignment, you can chain many "if"s together, but every if must be paired with an else statement to prevent missing assignments, and each branch must give a return value back to the if.
 You can have a = if b = c, and that will be valid because b = c is returned to if as True or False.
 The final resolved value that is returned to the if when the expression is done with branching is the value that if returns back to the assignment operator.

+a cool thing about the = inside of if statements is that, oddly, it actually CAN be used for assignment. a = if b = c
+This is a valid statement.
+It defines a based on whether b and c are equal.

 # 14. Naming Conventions